mangocyann/mangocyann.github.io/_pages/about.md

 ---
 I am  a recent Peking University graduate, and currently a research assistant at Aalto University, Department of Computer Science.
 My research interests lie at the intersection of Natural Language Processing, Machine Learning, and Data Mining with mental health, behavioral, and societal applications.

 The ubiquity of the internet has enabled the collection of vast datasets that encapsulate the complexities of human behavior and society.
-My primary research objective is to uncover and understand these intricate dynamics by analyzing large-scale, unstructured data.
+My primary research objective is to develop tools to uncover and understand these intricate dynamics by analyzing large-scale, unstructured data.
 This interdisciplinary endeavor draws from my academic background in psychology from Peking University, coupled with a strong foundation in computer science acquired through coursework and independent research projects.

+# Research Experience

+## Exploring Musical, Lyrical, and Network Dimensions of Music Sharing Among Depression Individuals
 A data-driven personal website
 ======
 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.